harikrishnansuresh/harikrishnansuresh.github.io/index.md

 * **ADAS Function for Pedestrian Collision Avoidance through Evasive Steering Control**
 &nbsp;&nbsp;*Summer Intern - ADAS and Control, Nexteer Automotive*

-<p style='text-align: justify;'> An Advanced Driver Assist System feature that allows autonomous vehicles moving at high speed to avoid laterally approaching pedestrians either by braking or evasive steering.
+<p style='text-align: justify;'> An Advanced Driver Assist System (ADAS) feature that allows autonomous vehicles moving at high speed to avoid laterally approaching pedestrians either by braking or evasive steering.
 The function primarily requires a decision making module that identifies critical targets (if any) from the entire list of detected objects and assigns danger confidence to them.
-This is done by performing trajectory prediction for the autonomous car using its motion model.
-Once the required maneuver is triggered, the reference trajctory has to be generated.
+This is done by performing trajectory prediction for the autonomous car using its motion model and also for each of the targets.
+Based on the most dangerous object, the required maneuver is triggered for which a reference trajctory has to be generated.
 A polynomial trajectory is planned online based on the current state and desired evasiveness by enforcing the kinematic constraints as boundary conditions.
-The desired steering wheel angle commands are generated from the trajectory and an angle overlay controller is used to actuate the vehicle</p>
+The desired steering wheel angle commands are generated from the trajectory and an angle overlay controller is used to actuate the vehicle. </p>

 * **Learning Control Policies for Quadcopter Navigation with Battery Constraints**
 &nbsp;&nbsp;*10-703 - Deep Reinforcement Learning and Control, Carnegie Mellon University*